tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ![](images/part2/design.md/test-portfolio-valuation.png)

 An important point to appreciate is that these tests will assume that the RESTful infrastructure is, or will be, tested elsewhere.
 Rather than start up a HTTP server, configure RESTful endpoints and make a real HTTP client request, the tests will work with underlying components directly.
 This separates the configuration and infrastructure (of the HTTP server) from the behaviour (the business logic classes) tests.
+We'll defer the infrastructure tests until later (see [A thin slice of end-to-end](#thin-slice-of-end-to-end)).

-In Java terms, you can think of this as not testing the servlet container's configuration but instead testing the `Servlet` directly.
+In Java terms, you can think of this as starting up a servlet container and testing a servlet along with it's configuration in the `web.xml` versus testing the `Servlet` directly.
 We assume the web container works and that thin slices of configuration will be tested in subsequent tests.
 Starting up a full container for multiple business scenarios can be wasteful when they inadvertently exercise the same infrastructure scenarios again and again.

 Example tests in this group might include verifying the HTTP response body and codes for happy and sad path scenarios.
 For example, verifying response codes of HTTP `500` or `404` or JSON structures in the message bodies.